skyellen/robwork-mirror/doc/ressources/installation_ubuntu.hpp.md

 	cd RobWork

-When the depencies are installed, go ahead and download the newest version of RobWork from the SVN repository at:
+When the dependencies are installed, go ahead and download the newest version of RobWork from the SVN repository at:

 https://svnsrv.sdu.dk/svn/RobWork/trunk/